craigmccauley/QueryR/README.md

 QueryR provides a simple interface for executing ad hoc queries against `IQueryable<T>` implementations.

-If you intent to use QueryR with EntityFrameworkCore, please use [QueryR.EntityFrameworkCore](https://github.com/craigmccauley/QueryR.EntityFrameworkCore).
+If you intend to use QueryR with EntityFrameworkCore, please use [QueryR.EntityFrameworkCore](https://github.com/craigmccauley/QueryR.EntityFrameworkCore).

 This is useful in situations where there is a need to provide end users with the ability to create custom queries without increasing the complexity of the solution.